ArezouBhabha/portfolio/README.md

-A home for Murad Bhabha.
+A home for Arezou.

-Majority of the custom styling is done via the header.html

-Credits to https://github.com/tzuehlke/jekyll-uno-timeline/ for the base template.
+Credits:
+Originally based on jekyll-uno by Josh Gerdes.

+Later adapted by Thomas Zühlke as jekyll-uno-timeline.

+This project has since been (poorly) edited, only a small portion of the original styling (_sass) remains from the upstream projects because I am scared to clean it up.

+The source code in this repository is licensed under the MIT License.
+See the LICENSE file for details.

+Original content (including text, original photographs, and original artwork) is © 2026 Arezou Bhabha.
+All rights reserved.